The Changing Nature of Peace and Security

 This course will be available rather in the summer than in the winter term.
-It will be given in the winter term 2020/21.
+It will be given in the summer term 2021.

 Time Schedule and Course Venue

 An up-to-date electronic course catalogue for the summer semester will be available on the website http://www.fu-berlin.de/vv from late February to mid August.
-Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Rechtswissenschaft (SPO 2015)" in order to access the Law courses.
+Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Fremdsprachiges rechtswissenschaftliches Lehrangebot" in order to find out course hours and rooms.

 Content of the Course